torvalds/linux/Documentation/driver-api/nvdimm/btt.rst

 writer started writing to the same external LBA, and finished the write updating the map for that external LBA to point to its new postmap ABA.
 At this point the internal, postmap block that the reader is (still) reading has been inserted into the list of free blocks.
-If another write comes in for the same LBA, it can grab this free block, and start writing to it, causing the reader to read incorrect data.
+If aanalther write comes in for the same LBA, it can grab this free block, and start writing to it, causing the reader to read incorrect data.
 To prevent this, we introduce the RTT.